specsolutions/specsync-plugins/README.md

 * a custom `ITestRunnerResultMatcher` to connect back the test results from a TRX file to the parsed test method.

 The plugins that override local test source require a SpecSync Enterprise license to run.
 Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.

+## scenario-outline-as-normal-test-case-format-plugin

+_Note: This plugin is supported in SpecSync v3.3 or later_

+This plugin shows how to use SpecSync to drastically change the format of Test Cases synchronized from scenarios.

+This plugin changes the format of Test Cases synchronized from scenario outlines.
+Normally from scenario outlines SpecSync synchronizes a parametrized Test Case with the different examples as parameters, but with this plugin a "normal" (non-parametrized) Test Case is created and the values from the different examples are added as extra steps.
+This is implemented by a custom `ILocalTestCaseAnalyzer` implementation (`ScenarioOutlineAsNormalTestCaseGherkinAnalyzer`) that changes the default behavior of the built-in `GherkinLocalTestCaseAnalyzer` class.

+The plugins that override local test case analyzer require a SpecSync Enterprise license to run.
+Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.